-- Selecting the most advantageous option for taking Social Security benefits
+- Factors to consider when selecting an option for taking Social Security benefits

 - Is there a best age to start taking Social Security benefits?

-- How to maximize Social Security benefit payments to surviving spouses
+- How to maximize Social Security benefit payments for surviving spouses

 - How can a divorced spouse collect Social Security benefits based on the work record of a former spouse?

 - How minor children can collect Social Security benefits based on the work record of an older parent

 - Determine what options a given client has with respect to initiating Social Security payments